 Birds

-Montacute Pavilion and Villa Castagna are a haven for birdlife.
+Montacute Pavilion and Gardens is a haven for birdlife.
 With its nut, fruit and berry trees, and lots of flowering trees and plants, it forms an important mini-ecosystem that supplements the Wombat Hill Botanical Gardens a little further up the street.

 We have flocks of white Sulphur-Crested Cockatoos which feed on the big trees, especially the chestnuts, and nest there.
 They often come singly.
 They screech a lot, and can be very noisy.
 The young ones in winter make a drawn-out sound from their nests.
 There are also large flocks of Corellas, which are slightly smaller white cockatoos without the crest, with a less raucous call) that often wheel about overhead at evening.